xrdocs/application-hosting/_tutorials/2022-07-15-app-hosting-with-xr-appmgr-and-docker-7-5-1.md

 RP/0/RP0/CPU0:R1-MAcrocarpa(config)#end
 ```

-- **Verify Your Application is Running:** If everything went to plan, your application is now running on the router!
+#### Verify Your Application is Running
+If everything went to plan, your application is now running on the router!
 Let’s verify that it is running successfully, and I will share some other tips for using XR AppMgr.
 ```
 RP/0/RP0/CPU0:R1-MAcrocarpa#show appmgr application-table
 Thu Jul 14 21:58:11.251 UTC